leafOfTree/vim-imagine/README.md

 #### g:vim_imagine_fuzzy_near <a name="fuzzy_near"></a>

 - description: the top and bottom offset to current line which defines the lines to search first.
+Both of offsets are positive value.
 - type: `list`.
 - default: